Code of Business Conduct

 - an employee must pre-clear all transactions in Company securities exceeding $25,000 with the General Counsel or the Deputy General Counsel; and

 Additionally, there may be other periods when, because of special circumstances (for example, a transaction), trading in the Company's securities may be restricted; the Law Department will circulate notices of these periods.
-The Company’s complete Confidentiality of Information and Securities Trading Policy is available on the Revlon Portal or here .
+The Company’s complete Confidentiality of Information and Securities Trading Policy is available on oneinbeauty.com.

 We Do Not Offer, Make, or Accept Improper Gifts or Payments or Launder Money, and We Comply with Company Policy on Lobbying and Charitable Donations

 While Revlon prohibits all improper payments, it is important to know that anti-corruption laws around the world provide serious civil and criminal penalties for improper payments related to government officials.
-The definition of a “government official” is broad and can include individuals who are employed by any public entity or institution or who perform any official acts on behalf of a government, regardless of status or seniority.
-Violations of these laws can have severe consequences for the Company, as well as for the individual Revlon People involved.
+As a result, no items of value should be offered or provided to a government official without advance written authorization from the Chief Compliance Officer or General Counsel.
+Please note that the definition of a “government official” is broad and can include individuals who are employed by any public entity or institution or who perform any official acts on behalf of a government, regardless of status or seniority.
+Violations of these laws can have severe consequences for the Company, as well as for the individual employees involved.

 Revlon sometimes engages in direct advocacy with lawmakers and other government officials, and we sometimes engage third parties to advocate on our behalf.
-You may not contact any government officials or engage others to do so unless you are expressly authorized by the Chief Compliance Officer.
+You may not contact any government officials or engage others to do so unless you are expressly authorized by the Chief Compliance Officer or General Counsel.
 Among other things, this will help ensure that we remain fully compliant with all applicable lobbying laws.

 In addition, people engaged in unlawful conduct may try to conceal their illegal earnings or make them look legitimate.
 This activity—money laundering—is a crime of its own.
 You may not facilitate it or engage in it in any way, and we may have an obligation to report transactions that are suspicious or unusual.